Charleston, West Virginia Dog Bite Attorney

 - Contact an Attorney

-It is always a good idea to talk to a West Virginia personal injury lawyer after a dog attack that results in significant personal injury or property damage.
+It is always a good idea to talk to a West Virginia personal injury lawyer after a dog attack that results in significant injury or property damage.
 Most personal injury attorneys, Tiano O’Dell, PLLC included, offer free initial consultations to discuss the merit of your case.
 A personal injury claim may lead to compensation for your medical bills, lost wages, pain and suffering, and more.
 West Virginia’s dog bite law only holds a dog’s owner strictly liable for injuries if the dog was running at large at the time of the attack.

 Common Dog Bite Diseases